 Travel can be expensive, particularly if you have a penchant for international destinations.
 Saving for these trips isn’t always easy, and plenty of travelers budget their finances before and during their vacations.
 Of course, there are the backpackers who claim you can have a great time traveling for months on end on only $15 a day (yes, it is possible, but I don’t want to travel like that).

 The internet is filled with advice on how to save on travel — from stories about budgeting during the year and the best times to book a flight to the best ways to save a few dollars at a destination.
 I’ve even discussed the value of avoiding foreign transaction fees.
-Some of that advice is useful, particularly if it recommends cutting costs without cutting down on the fun.
+Some of that travel financial advice is useful, particularly if it recommends cutting costs without cutting down on the fun.

 But then there are the articles that are worthless or shameful or worse.
 Look no further than Suze Orman’s advice that quitting coffee will make you a millionaire (it might also make you miserable).